Welcome, Child Care Providers

 - 4 hours of Pediatric CPR/AED

 - 8 hours of Preventive Health and Safety Training

 Every two (2) years, child care providers must renew their training by completing 4 hours of pediatric First Aid and 4 hours of pediatric CPR.

 If an instructor provides a course in fewer hours than required, the training is not in compliance with the law.
-Report this situation to the EMS Authority at (916) 322-4336.
+Report this to EMSA by sending us a message at ChildCare@emsa.ca.gov.

 Before agreeing to pay for a training course in pediatric First Aid, Pediatric CPR, or Preventive Health practices, ask to see the training program or instructors certification card or other documents authorizing them to train child care providers.